mil-tokyo/controllable-story-completion-pilot-study/README.md

 # controllable-story-completion-pilot-study

-"Plug-and-Play Controller for Story Completion: A Pilot Study toward Emotion-aware Story Writing Assistance"
+This repository is for our work to appear at [In2Writing](https://in2writing.glitch.me/) (The First Workshop on Intelligent and Interactive Writing Assistants).

-Accepted to [In2Writing](https://in2writing.glitch.me/), The First Workshop on Intelligent and Interactive Writing Assistants.
+The contents of this repository are comming soon.